 Another of Burma’s largely Christian groups, the Chin, is also facing persecution.
 Ben Rogers said: ‘The regime is continuing to use military-run Buddhist monastic schools, where they take Chin children from Christian families, with the promise of an education, but force them to convert and become novice Buddhist monks.
 This is the practice of the regime, not of ordinary Buddhists,’ he added.’
 Until there is true religious freedom for all there is no freedom in Burma.’

-But the most extreme religious persecution in Burma is taking place against the Rohingya Muslim minority in Rakhine state, the Day of Prayer was told.
-Jarmal Ahamed, General Secretary of the Burmese Rohingya Organisation UK, said: ‘Since June 2012 more than 5,000 Rohingyas have been killed, some burned alive.
+But the most extreme religious persecution in Burma is taking place against the A primarily Muslim ethnic group, who live in the Buddhist dominated Myanmar.
+Muslim minority in Rakhine state, the Day of Prayer was told.
+Jarmal Ahamed, General Secretary of the Burmese A primarily Muslim ethnic group, who live in the Buddhist dominated Myanmar.
+Organisation UK, said: ‘Since June 2012 more than 5,000 Rohingyas have been killed, some burned alive.
 Homes and mosques have been destroyed, hundreds of women and girls have been raped, often in front of family members, and 140,000 have been forced to leave their homes.
 Many have nothing to eat, nowhere to go, and are dying of hunger and disease.’

-That conflict is often portrayed as inter-communal violence between the Rohingya and Rakhine tribes; the former Muslim, the latter Buddhist.
+That conflict is often portrayed as inter-communal violence between the A primarily Muslim ethnic group, who live in the Buddhist dominated Myanmar. and Rakhine tribes; the former Muslim, the latter Buddhist.
 But Jarmal Ahamed described the attacks as ‘state organised and sanctioned, backed up by the federal government’.

 Hkanhpa Sadan, of the Kachin National Organisation, said non-Buddhist religious minorities were being deliberately targeted under a policy of Burmanisation.
 ‘Their motive is “one nation, one command”.
 They want us to be Burman, to be Buddhist, and to follow their orders,’ he told World Watch Monitor.